 NDSCS is focused on minimizing risk and the spread of COVID-19 while continuing to provide supportive and impactful experiences for our incoming students.
 To accomplish this, we have made the following modifications:

 - NDSCS is following all established occupancy guidelines from the North Dakota Department of Health.
-Capacity in these sessions has been adjusted accordingly.

 - Anyone who is not feeling well, having symptoms consistent with COVID-19, and/or been knowingly exposed to anyone that has COVID-19 is asked to not attend New Student Registration and Orientation and contact NDSCS Admission at 701-231-6935 to reschedule.